With the holidays around the corner, retailers are preparing for their busiest season and building up inventory across the country.

 UPS, one of the largest carriers in North America, will experience a huge uptick in load volume from their holiday shippers beginning in early November.

 As a UPS company, Coyote is uniquely positioned to offer carriers exclusive access to dedicated loads during retail's busiest season.

-If you're ready to sign up for the bid now, you can do so here.
+Want to participate?
+You can let us know here.
 If you want to learn a little more about 2020 UPS Peak Season first, this guide will tell you everything you need to know: